aclemons/emailrelay/doc/windows.rst

 Then just run *emailrelay-service --install* from an Administrator command prompt to install the service.

-Every time the service starts it reads the configuration file and the startup batch file in order to run the E-MailRelelay program.
+Every time the service starts it reads the service-wrapper configuration file and the startup batch file in order to run the E-MailRelay program.

 If you need to run multiple E-MailRelay services then put a unique service name and display name on the *emailrelay-service --install <name> <display-name>*